Hardeman County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
-The length of the suspension for a first offense in Tennessee will be .
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended under Tennessee law.
+The specific duration of the suspension is not detailed in the provided research data, but it is typically one year for a first offense.
+You may be issued a temporary driving permit that is valid until your ALR hearing or until the suspension officially begins.

 If You Refused Testing